Quakers and Moravians Act 1833

 The Quakers and Moravians Act 1833 (3 & 4 Will.
-IV c.
-49.) was an Act of the Parliament of the United Kingdom.
-The Act allowed Quaker and Moravian MPs to substitute an affirmation for an oath on their entrance to the House of Commons.
+4. c.
+49) was an Act of the Parliament of the United Kingdom.

+The act allowed Quaker and Moravian MPs to substitute an affirmation for an oath on their entrance to the House of Commons.

+Subsequent developments

+The whole act was repealed by section 1(1) of, and the part XIV of schedule 1 to, the Statute Law (Repeals) Act 1977.